-Course Structure: Two 1.5 hour classes per week.
+Course Structure: Two 2-hour classes per week.

-Calendar Course Description: This course covers the theory, assessment processes, treatment design, clinical reasoning, and therapeutic use of activities associated with OT intervention of individuals experiencing chronic health conditions.
+Calendar Course Description: This course covers the theory, assessment processes, treatment design, clinical reasoning, and therapeutic use of activities associated with the OT intervention of individuals experiencing chronic health conditions.

-Learning Outcomes: Upon completion of this course, the student will be expected to be able to:
+Learning Outcomes: Upon completion of this course, the student is expected to be able to: